QueenieCplusplus/VM/README.md

 * Host Server (a.k.a VM host) share resoures with all VM.

-* to allow to detach pc hosting a sevice from the hardware it is running on
+* to allow to detach pc hosting a sevice from the hardware it is running on.

+* all the server workload can run on VM.

+* to share resources to VM and reduce the physically deployment.

 # Basic: